Hidden History, Family Crest & Coats of Arms

 Contemporary Notables of the name Hidden (post 1700) +

-- Samuel Hidden, American Democrat politician, Postmaster at Minneapolis, Minnesota, 1857-58
+- Samuel Hidden, American Democratic Party politician, Postmaster at Minneapolis, Minnesota, 1857-58

-- Jay Hidden, American Democrat politician, Delegate to Democratic National Convention from Maryland, 2004
+- Jay Hidden, American Democratic Party politician, Delegate to Democratic National Convention from Maryland, 2004

 - James C. Hidden, American politician, Speaker of the Rhode Island State House of Representatives, 1849-51